plone/plone.restapi/docs/source/groups.rst

     requests.post('http://localhost:8080/Plone/@groups', auth=('admin', 'admin'), headers={'Accept': 'application/json', 'Content-Type': 'application/json'}, params={'username': 'noam', 'email': 'chomsky@mit.edu', 'password': 'colorlessgreenideas'})

 .. note::
-    By default, "username", and "password" are required fields.
-If email login is enabled, "email" and "password" are required fields.
-All other fields in the example are optional.
+    By default, "groupname" is a required field.

 If the user has been created successfully, the server will respond with a status 201 (Created).
 The 'Location' header contains the URL of the newly created user and the resource representation in the payload: